“Away with this Man and release to us Barabbas” – who had been thrown into prison for a certain rebellion made in the city, and for murder.

 (C.S.Lewis (2014).
 “God in the Dock”, p.
 289, Wm.
 B Eerdmans Publishing)

 No great human teacher would willingly lay down his life for a thug like Barabbas.
 He deserved to die for his sins.
 But Jesus loved Barabbas, and he loves you and me.
 He stood in our place and received the condemnation we deserved.
 We can be sons and daughters of the Father because the eternal Son of the Father stood in our place.
-This is the great exchange, and this is the gospel according to Barabbas.
+This is the great exchange and the gospel, according to Barabbas.

 Because he took my place,